 Therefore, if you decide to participate in such drawings, and why not if you have a chance each month, be aware of what you’re getting into.
 Check the opt-in and privacy disclosures so you understand exactly what information you’re giving away and what to expect.
 At the very least, use an email address set up just for this type of use so you aren’t forever trying to stop unwanted college funding options from showing up in your mailbox.

-3. All the college scholarship websites will have varying degrees of reliability.
+3. All the private scholarship websites will have varying degrees of reliability.

 4. You will have better chances at getting local scholarships.

-5. Most of the scholarships will be for one year only.
+5. Most of the private scholarships will be for one year only.

 You will have to repeat this process every year.
 So pay attention to scholarships that are multi-year or allow you to apply and win more than once.